DanieleMeloni/Similarity_spacy/README.md

   4) Now you can run the programs in your copilator

   5) If there are problems during the installation check your python version and whether is to hold install a new version.
-     If your operating system is widows 11 and after upgrade the python the machine doesn't reconize the new version, upgrade python from Microsoft store.
+     If your operating system is widows 11 and after python's upgrade the machine doesn't reconize the new version, upgrade python from Microsoft store.